Branko Stanković

-Branko "Stane" Stanković (Бранко "Стане" Станковић, /sh/; 31 October 1921 – 20 February 2002) was a Bosnian Serb footballer and manager, from Sarajevo.
+Branko "Stane" Stanković (Бранко "Стане" Станковић, /sh/; 31 October 1921 – 20 February 2002) was a Yugoslav footballer and manager.

-Playing career

-Club
+Club career

 He started his career in SK Slavija Sarajevo, as a youth player in 1936.
-In 1941 he escaped from Sarajevo and joined Yugoslav pre-war most successful club, BSK Belgrade and played in the Serbian League during the war.
+In 1941 he escaped from Sarajevo and joined Yugoslav pre-war most successful club, BSK and played in the Serbian League during the war.
 In 1946 he came to Red Star Belgrade, where he established himself as one of the best defenders in the Yugoslav First League.
 Stanković played 195 games, with 14 scored goals.

-International
+International career

 Stanković mainly played for Red Star Belgrade and was capped 61 times for Yugoslavia.
 He participated at two World Cups and won a silver medal at each of the 1948 Olympics and the 1952 Olympics.
 His final international was a November 1956 friendly match away against England.

-Stanković is one of the most elegant defense players of his time.
-Because of his playing style, he earned his nickname Ambassador.
-Players such as Bruno Belin, Milovan Đorić, Fahrudin Jusufi, Petar Krivokuća used to copy his playing style.
-He was strong, fast and very brave player, also a good header.
+Because of his playing style, Stanković earned the nickname Ambassador.
+Players such as Bruno Belin, Milovan Đorić, Fahrudin Jusufi, Petar Krivokuća copy his playing style.

 He retired in 1958 before his 37th birthday.

 Managerial career

 Stanković started his managerial career in Sarajevo in 1960, as manager of Željezničar.
+In 1968 he moved to Greece and worked at AEK Athens.
+In his first season the club reached the quarter-finals of the quarter-finals of the European Cup.
+He left the club in February 1973 after a Cup elimination by Apollon Kalamarias.
+During his spell at AEK he won the Greek Championship in 1971.
 Later, he managed Red Star Belgrade and reached the 1979 UEFA Cup Final with them.
-Beside Red Star, he also managed a number of teams in different countries, such as Fenerbahçe and Beşiktaş in Turkey, Porto in Portugal, AEK Athens, Aris and PAOK in Greece.
+Beside Red Star, he also managed a number of teams in different countries, such as Fenerbahçe and Beşiktaş in Turkey, Porto in Portugal, Aris and PAOK in Greece.
 He also coached Željezničar Sarajevo, Olimpija Ljubljana and FK Vojvodina in the spells.
 During 1966, he was also co-manager of the Yugoslavia national team along with Aleksandar Tirnanić, Miljan Miljanić, Rajko Mitić and Vujadin Boškov.

 He is also famous because of his incident with one of the most popular Yugoslav players during that time, Dragan Stojković.
 Stanković retired from coaching in 1989.